Electrogravitational

 In this model, the fluxes of

-charged particles of the vacuum are the cause of the so-called displacement currents in the vacuum, which are proportional to the rate of
+charged particles of vacuum are the cause of the so-called displacement currents in the vacuum, which are proportional to the rate of

-absence of the electron current in the capacitor.
+the absence of electron current in the capacitor.

-Since the electric constant
+Since electric constant

-remains the same and does not change during SPF symmetry transformation, and the gravitational constant
+remains the same and does not change during SPF symmetry transformation, and the gravitational constant has

 Interaction

-of the vacuum’s particles with the matter
+of vacuum’s particles with matter

 The main problem of Le Sage’s theory